 Arts and Crafts, Food, and More

 Besides the wide variety of music, there are also plenty of delicious food vendors to nourish you.
-There are also more than 100 booths of “drawings, paintings, jewelry, woodcrafts, glass, metalwork, baskets, pottery, weaving/spinning, leather, herbals & soaps, childrens’ items, and much more.
-Artists, crafters, and luthiers (makers of stringed instruments) come to Walnut Valley from over 20 states” to sell their wares.
+There are also more than 100 booths of drawings, paintings, jewelry, woodcrafts, glass, metalwork, baskets, pottery, weaving/spinning, leather, herbals and soaps, and children’s items.
+Artists, crafters, and luthiers (makers of stringed instruments) come to Walnut Valley from more than 20 states to sell their wares.

 My family has attended the festival many times over the years.
 In fact, my parents’ honeymoon was at the festival!
 As children, my brothers helped make ropes and my sister and I proudly wore garlands of ribbons and flowers on our heads.
 We also made ribbon wands.
 My parents have purchased handmade belt buckles, earrings, camp chairs and more over the years.

 The Walnut Valley Festival is traditionally held the third full weekend in September.
 For those who are camping, check out the information on the Land Rush and how to navigate the camping process.
 Some festival goers line up weeks in advance to get their favorite camping spot.

 What to Bring